amiaopensource/vrecord/Resources/analog_digitization.md

 Answer: Check to make sure all of your cables are routed properly.
 Also check Mac OS System Preferences to make sure that the Black Magic capture device is set up properly.
 If you are using SDI for your input on vrecord, the output of the Black Magic should be set to SDI.

 **My tape finished early, how do I stop vrecord?**
 Answer: Simply close the vrecord window and the program will automatically stop.
-You should then examine your video file.
+You should then examine your video file to make sure it's complete.